Committee (2nd Day)

 In 2014-15, it was estimated that international students contributed around £25.8 billion in gross output to the United Kingdom economy.
 There are also the considerable social and cultural benefits to which they contribute, not least the United Kingdom’s soft power overseas.

-Yet recently, and unfortunately, those heartening figures and prospects have got worse, our market share slipping against rival English-speaking countries such as Australia, New Zealand and Canada, as well as against European countries, which now offer more courses in English.
+Yet recently, and unfortunately, those heartening figures and prospects have got worse, with our market share slipping against rival English-speaking countries such as Australia, New Zealand and Canada, as well as against European countries, which now offer more courses in English.

 These amendments seek to prevent further decline by protecting continuing UK participation in the Erasmus and Horizon 2020 schemes.
 As we know, the Government have guaranteed participation for the next three years.